IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-__Specification Management Warning__
+__Specification Management Warning:__
 Should there really be a table in the specification?
 But otherwise how do we keep it up to date between versions?
+If it's external, how do clients stay up to date?
+URIs are always okay... should it instead always be a URI?
 {: .warning}

 ##### height